awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-share.md

-# Share a Change Calendar entry<a name="change-calendar-share"></a>
+# Sharing a Change Calendar entry<a name="change-calendar-share"></a>

-You can share an AWS Systems Manager Change Calendar entry with other AWS accounts by using the AWS Systems Manager console\.
+You can share an entry in Change Calendar, a capability of AWS Systems Manager, with other AWS accounts by using the AWS Systems Manager console\.
 When you share a calendar, the calendar is read\-only to users in the shared account\.

-## Share a Change Calendar entry \(console\)<a name="change-calendar-share-entry-console"></a>
+**To share a Change Calendar entry**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.